Saturday, March 30, 2013

 πŸ“ 816 Aurora Blvd., Cubao, QC

-πŸš† LRT-2: Get off at Araneta Center–Cubao.
-Walk 3 blocks along Aurora Blvd.
+πŸš† LRT-2: Araneta Center–Cubao Station (3 blocks walk along Aurora Blvd.)

 πŸ“ Aurora Blvd. corner Edang St., San Roque, Pasay

-πŸš† MRT: Get off at Taft Avenue (Pasay) station.
-Walk 11 minutes to terminal.
+πŸš† MRT: Get off at Taft Avenue Station, walk 11 minutes to terminal.

-One of the blessings of traveling in the Philippines is the availability of tricycles almost anywhere—a feature I truly missed while living in Brunei, where public transport is scarce and hitchhiking is the norm.
+One of the blessings of traveling in the Philippines is the availability of tricycles almost everywhere—something I truly missed while living in Brunei, where public transport is limited and hitchhiking is the norm.

 πŸ›‘ Travel Reminders

-• Always check updated schedules of buses and flights.
+⚠️ Always check updated schedules for buses and flights.

-• Save contact numbers and offline maps, especially in rural areas.
+πŸ“± Save contact numbers and download offline maps.

 0 Comments: